IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 $ go get github.com/onsi/gomega@v1.10.2
 ```

-* The `--group` flag defines an `API Group` in Kubernetes.
-It is a collection of related functionality.
-* Each group has one or more `versions`, which allows us to change how an API works over time.
-This is what the `--version` flag represents.
-* Each API group-verison contains one or more API types, called `Kinds`.
-This is the name of the API type that we are creating as part of this operator.
-  * There are more nuances when it comes to versioning which we will not cover.
-Read more about Groups, Versions, Kinds, and Resources from this [Kubebuilder reference](https://book.kubebuilder.io/cronjob-tutorial/gvks.html).
-* The `--controller` flag signifies that we want the sdk to scaffold a controller file.
-* The `--resource` flag signifies that we want the sdk to scaffold the schema for a resource.

-Now, once you deploy this operator, you can use the `kubectl api-resources` to see the name
-`cache.example.com` as the api-group, and `Memcached` as the `Kind`.
-We can try this command
-later after we've deployed the operator.

 ## 3. Update API

 One of the two main parts of the operator pattern is defining an API, which will be used to create our Custom Resource Definition(CRD).
 We will do that in the `api/v1alpha1/memcached_types.go` file.

 First, we need to understand the struct which defines our schema.
 Note that it
-implements the [Object interface](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Object) (which means it is a kubernetes object), and also,
+implements the [Object interface](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client#Object) (which means it is a kubernetes object), and also,
 it has the `Spec` and `Status` fields.
-More on those soon.
+More on these soon.

 ```go
 type Memcached struct {